hannes-marais/brainsimming/README.md

 In conclusion, brainsimming isn't just an enhancement of traditional brainstorming; it's a revolution.
 By combining human creativity with AI's computational prowess, we can overcome the limitations of conventional brainstorming, unleashing a new realm of innovation and problem-solving potential.

+## Prompt Overviews

+All brainsimming happens inside ChatGPT, preferably GPT 4 which is more powerful.
+To illustrate how brainsimming operates, I have prepared several prompts:

+- **Dr. Innovation**: Most powerful prompt with Dr.Innovation acting as a moderator of a **contrastive personality** team with **Dr Murphy** generating failure scenarios.
+- **Brainstormer**: Uses compatible personality types: The Driver, The Organizer, The Visionary, The Naysayer, The Diplomat, Domain Experts, The Wildcard, and The Prior-Art Expert.
+- **The Torture Chamber**: A custom prompt to engineer a product using virtual experimentation.
+- **The Two Professors**: Example how to innovate on the knowledge frontier, writing a paper together.

+Scroll down to learn more.

 ## Dr. Innovation 1.1 (ChatGPT)